-The project works with five institutions: the National Institute of Cancer (INCAN), the Clinic Hospital from the Faculty of Medical Sciences of the National University of Asuncion (HC-UNA), the National Hospital of Itaugua (HNI), the San Pablo Women and Childrens’ Hospital (HSP) and the Central Laboratory of Anatomic Pathology.
-Readiness for access focuses on improving information systems and processes through implementing a patient tracking software, standardising sample handling and reports, the donation of medical supplies, facility renovations, the provision of equipment and the training of human resources.
+The initiative collaborates with five local institutions: the National Institute of Cancer (INCAN), the Clinic Hospital of the Faculty of Medical Sciences at the National University of Asuncion (HC-UNA), the National Hospital of Itaugua (HNI), the San Pablo Women and Children’s Hospital (HSP), and the Central Laboratory of Anatomic Pathology.

 Training is also underway for healthcare workers to use the Readiness Software that will identify the HER2-positive patients who are eligible for targeted therapy, and also collect data for approximately 8’000 patients in the country.
 The software will also support decision making processes for the national cancer registry that is currently under development in collaboration with the Ministry of Health.